 We have a big responsibility in the everyday functioning of society.
 The transition to a low-carbon society must be done in such a way that enough energy at an affordable price can be produced at any given moment.
-Coal accounts for about 9% of Fortum and Uniper’s combined power generation, and it will decrease rapidly in the upcoming years.
+Coal accounts for about 13% of Fortum’s power generation, and it will decrease rapidly in the upcoming years.
 Coal use in Europe is gradually being phased out within the framework of national schedules.

-- In Espoo, Fortum is discontinuing the use of coal in district heating in 2025.
+- In Finland, Fortum is discontinuing the use of coal in Espoo-Kirkkonummi district heating area by 2025

-- In Inkoo, Fortum has dismantled the biggest coal-fired power plant in the Nordic countries.
+- In Inkoo, Finland, Fortum has dismantled the biggest coal-fired power plant in the Nordic countries

 Responsible coal procurement